Class of 2015 FELLOWS

 Colorado State University

-Brittany Solomon was born in Medford, Oregon, but when she was a year old she moved to Aurora, Colorado.
+Brittany Solomon was born in Medford, Oregon, and she was a year old when she moved to Aurora, Colorado.
 She has had to deal with many challenges growing up, but she believes she can overcome anything with her family by her side.
 She has always strived to be successful and has used her diversity to propel her towards success.

-Brittany aspires to work in international law because she wants to help disadvantaged people who may not have access to lawyers in unsupportive systems.
-Brittany’s involvement in community service and various other programs has shown her the need for diverse and cultural representation within the legal system.
-Over the years, her desire to help those in need has grown even greater and has strengthened her resolve to become an International Lawyer.
+Brittany aspires to work in international law because she wants to help disadvantaged people who may not have access to lawyers or legal systems.
+Brittany’s involvement in community service and various other programs has shown her the need for diverse, culturally aware representation within the legal system.
+Over the years, her desire to help those in need has grown even greater and has strengthened her resolve to become an international lawyer.

-Brittany is a LAW SCHOOL…Sí Se Puede Fellow because she hopes to develop partnerships with experienced lawyers or judges while receiving help from her mentors with challenges that she may face in college.
-She understands that the process of going to college and eventually law school will not be simple and she has seen firsthand how programs such as this one can be beneficial.
-Despite the challenges which she anticipates college will present her with, Brittany understands that participating in this program will be worth it.
+Brittany is a LAW SCHOOL…Sí Se Puede Fellow because she hopes to develop partnerships with experienced lawyers and judges while receiving help from her mentors with challenges that she may face in college.
+She understands that the process of going to college and eventually law school will not be simple, and she has seen firsthand how programs such as this can be beneficial.
+Despite the challenges college will continue to present her with, Brittany knows that participating in this program will be worth it.